 - Open the Static Code Analysis Settings record you just created and click on Generate Default RuleSet.

-By clicking on the Generate Default RuleSet button you are retrieving a total of 34 PMD rules that you can run to enforce code best practices.
+By clicking on the Generate Default RuleSet button you are retrieving the default PMD rules that you can run to enforce code best practices.

 - Click on Back to come back to your SCA record.